-As the trend in dividend growth investing rises, I would like to point out reason why you should not buy dividend stocks.
+As the trend in dividend growth investing rises, I would like to point out one reason why you should not buy dividend stocks.
+Keep in mind, I’m a huge dividend growth investor.
+But I also like to view an idea from all possible sides.
 I’ve seen a lot of investors argue that it’s only wise to invest in companies that pay out a dividend, supported with questions like “Warren Buffet only invested in companies that paid dividends” or “what’s the point of investing in a company if you don’t get money out of it?”.

 Thus, I would like to use today to discuss a popular topic in Finance called the Dividend Discount Model.